Government procurement: Gibraltar

+Government procurement in Gibraltar is managed by the Procurement Office, an independent office of Her Majesty's Government of Gibraltar which reports directly to the Financial Secretary.

+In 2012 the European Commission raised a concern regarding the United Kingdom's incomplete transposition of the Defence and Security Public Contracts Regulations 2011 into law.
+Gibraltar left the EU on 31 January 2020 at the same time as the UK.

 Guernsey

 Public procurement opportunities in Guernsey are advertised on the Channel Islands Procurement Portal, which was launched in April 2008 and is shared with Jersey.

 Guyana

 Public procurement in Guyana is overseen by the Public Procurement Commission, appointed under the Public Procurement Commission Act 2003.
 Due to lengthy delay in identifying and agreeing commission members, the commission was not appointed until 2016.
 The PPC is based in the Queenstown area of Georgetown.
 The National Procurement and Tender Administration of Guyana (NPTA), established under section 16(1) of the Procurement Act 2003, undertakes administrative processes for high value governmental tenders.

 Haiti

 In 2005, the Haitian government formed the National Commission for Public Procurement (La Commission Nationale des Marchés Publics, CNMP), based in Port-au-Prince, whose tasks are to ensure that competitive bidding takes place for public contracts and to promulgate effective procurement controls in government administration.
 The commission was established by the Decree of 3 December 2004.
 The CNMP publishes lists of awarded public contracts.
 According to the website GlobalSecurity.org, "despite the CNMP's efforts, major public procurement contracts, notably those involving the state electric company EDH, are routinely awarded in a non-competitive fashion", providing significant opportunities for corruption.